accordproject/concerto-docs/docs/tools/ref-concerto-cli.md

       --help                   Show help                               [boolean]
       --model                  The file location of the source models [array] [required]
-      --concept                The fully qualified name of the Concept type to generate                      [string] [required]
+      --Concept                The fully qualified name of the Concept type to generate                      [string] [required]
       --includeOptionalFields  Include optional fields will be included in the output                 [boolean] [default: false]